-Facebook bans personality app on concerns user data misused
+Facebook bans second quiz app on concerns user data misused

 - Stocks hit a 3,453-day bull-market milestone, but not everyone is celebrating

+The app was created in 2007 by researcher David Stillwell and allowed users to take a personality questionnaire and get feedback on the results.

-That scandal sparked a wider investigation by Facebook, which said it has also suspended more than 400 apps over data sharing concerns.
+The Cambridge Analytica scandal sparked a wider investigation in March by Facebook, which said it had investigated thousands of apps and suspended more than 400 apps over data sharing concerns.

+Cambridge Analytica obtained data on up to 87 million users.
+It was collected by an app, “This Is Your Digital Life,” created by researcher Aleksandr Kogan, which Facebook banned after it found out.